Monday CLOSED

 How do I know if there is anything wrong with my lymphatic system?

 Noticable signs of a sluggish system are fluid retention, i.e. swollen ankles, but there are many more.
-Any form of swelling or oedema is not normal and is the body`s way of telling us there is something wrong - come in for a FREE Lymphatic Health Check.
+Any form of swelling or oedema is not normal and is the body`s way of telling us there is something wrong.

 Why don`t more professionals know more about these lymphatic conditions?